Using Data Security Manager With Oracle Key Vault

 file = "/opt/fortanix/log/pkcs11.log"

-8.0 Modify HSM Config Parameters
+8.0 Modify HSM Configuration Parameters

 Modify okv_hsm.conf parameters and add the parameters as below: